- Gives your dog an appropriate outlet for his “prey” drive, rather than playing tug with your pant leg.

 - After the release, do not allow your dog to re-take the toy without your Tug cue.
 When he releases, have him make eye contact before you tell him to re-take the toy.

+After a great game of tug, feel free to reward your pet with some tasty Dog Treats to show that you are pleased with his behavior.
 Playing tug with your dog is a fantastic way to bond with your pet, and have some fun too.
 Now grab some fun Dog Toys, and head out to your favorite play area for some fun!

 Puppies That Chew: Dealing With This Normal Behavior